Making A Modern Collection

 Featuring work by Barbara Hepworth, L.S.
 Lowry, Henry Moore and Ben Nicholson, this display celebrates the long history of collecting by the former Wakefield Art Gallery, which opened in 1934, up to the present day.

-It includes favourites from the collection and works that have not previously been displayed at The Hepworth Wakefield.
+It included favourites from the collection and works that have not previously been displayed at The Hepworth Wakefield.
 New acquisitions highlight The Hepworth Wakefield’s commitment to developing the collection, including works from The Eric and Jean Cass Gift, made via the Contemporary Art Society in 2012.